-This statute had not been applied in actions between the LLC and third parties, but rather in actions inter se the members.
+This statute has seen its application not vis-à-vis actions between the LLC and third parties, but rather inter-se the members.
 In Lourdes Medical Pavilion, LLC v.
-Catholic Health Care Partners, Inc.,49 the operating agreement at issue required the consent of both LLC members to initiate legal action on behalf of the LLC.50 One member, in its own name and on behalf of the LLC, brought an action against the other member.51 The court found that, in bringing the action, the plaintiff member acted outside the bounds of the operating agreement.52 However, citing KRS § 275.340, the Court determined that the action should not be dismissed - notwithstanding the lack of actual authority in the plaintiff member.53 The Lourdes court eviscerated KRS § 275.33554 and ignored the "maximum enforcement of operating agreements" directive in KRS § 275.340.56 Actual authority to bring an action on behalf of an LLC will continue to be determined under the operating agreement and KRS § 275.335.
-Courts will
+Catholic Health Care Partners, Inc.,30 the operating agreement at issue required the consent of both members to the initiation of legal action on behalf of the LLC.
+One member, in their own name as well as in the name of the LLC, brought an action against the other member.
+The Court found that, in bringing the action, the one member was acting outside the bounds of the operating agreement.
+However, based upon KRS section 275.340, the Court determined that the action should not be dismissed notwithstanding the lack of actual authority in the one member to bring suit on behalf of the LLC against the other member.31 In doing so the Lourdes court eviscerated KRS section 275.33532 and ignored the "maximum enforcement of operating agreements" directive of KRS section 275.003.33 To avoid this and similar results, KRS section 275.340 has been deleted from the LLC Act.34 Actual authority to bring an action on behalf of an LLC will continue to be determined under the operating agreement and KRS section 275.335, and questions as to whether the action has been properly authorized and whether the LLC is bound by any determination rendered will be made under generally applicable principles of law.35